mparra-mpz/CURIOSITY/README.md

 - Third Party Libraries: PyGame (http://www.pygame.org/)
 - Third Party Libraries: PySide (http://qt-project.org/wiki/pyside/).

-Thanks to all the people that works on this projects.
+Thanks to all the people that works on this amazing projects.